Dogmans/stock-pipeline/scripts.md

 #### Cache Implementation
 The caching system now uses `diskcache` instead of file-based or shelve-based storage.
 Key changes:
 - No more direct file manipulation in `CACHE_DIR`
-- All cache operations are performed through the `cache_store` object from `utils.shared_persistence`
+- All cache operations are performed through the `cache_store` object from `utils/shared_persistence`
 - The `CACHE_DIR` constant has been removed from all modules
 - Cache information is available through `python main.py --cache-info`